GRAPHIC-Take Five: Euphoria to despair and back again

 The Dec.
 15 deadline for the next round of U.S. tariffs on Chinese goods is fast approaching and that's keeping markets yo-yo-ing between despair and euphoria.

-Signs of trade war damage have started showing up in U.S. data and we will now get the next dose of Chinese numbers on the ebb and flow of cash and goods.
-Sunday brings trade balance figures and, possibly, some lending stats.
-They will be the last set of numbers to land before policymakers hunker down at Beijing's army-run Jingxi Hotel to decide 2020 economic targets.
-They will be hoping to see a rise in exports for the first time in four months.
-Loanmaking too should rebound from the 22-month lows of October, a seasonally slow month full of holidays.
+Signs of trade war damage have started showing up in U.S. data and weekend Chinese stats revealed exports shrinking for the fourth straight month.
+The numbers will dismay policymakers who will soon hunker down at Beijing's army-run Jingxi Hotel to decide 2020 economic targets.
+They could take heart from a small 0.3% rise in imports --maybe the policy easing undertaken so far has started working?
+They will be hoping also to see loanmaking rebound from October's 22-month lows.

 But pressure is building for more fiscal and monetary policy measures.
-Consumer demand is soft, meaning the data may reveal falling imports.
 It might all hinge on what happens in the run-up to Dec.
 15 - authorities will be looking for assurances from Washington on either holding off the tariff hikes or rolling back existing ones.
 So far there is no sign of either.

-POLL-China's Nov exports seen up modestly, but Sino-U.S. trade still major risk

 3/LAGARDE ERA BEGINS